MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 ## Gotches

+Callable - you cant await a .call() it wont error or warn you, but it also definitely wont wait - use signals to workaround this

 To save theme changes when editing via the editor.
 PRESS THE SAVE BUTTON ON THE THEMES TAB other events can trigger a save, but they arent consistent